ajschumacher/gadsdc/01-workflow/README.md

 ### Questions

- * How do you usually organize your work, and collaboration?
-Do you use any systems, conventions, or organizational tools?
-What is useful to you?
-How does version control relate?
+ * How do you feel about today's class?
+Do you think you'll be able to start using some of the tools we covered?
+Would you like further support, in office hours or otherwise?
  * What ideas or thoughts do you have about your class project?
 Have you started thinking about it yet?
  * What other thoughts, comments, concerns, and questions do you have?
 What's on your mind?